Master’s Degrees in Higher Education/Higher Education Administration

 Education Levels of Higher Education/Higher Education Administration Majors

-During the 2018-2019 academic year, 3,133 students earned their master's degree in higher education/higher education administration.
-This earns it the #14 spot on the list of the most popular master's degree programs in the nation.
+During the most recent year for which data is available, 3,339 people earned their master's degree in higher education/higher education administration.
+This earns it the #13 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in higher education/higher education administration at each degree level.